at8i/spaceline/README.md

 ```
 :echo WebDevIconsUnicodeDecorateFileNodesExtensionSymbols
 ```
-Another options is to use this website: https://www.nerdfonts.com/cheat-sheet.
+Another option is to use this website: https://www.nerdfonts.com/cheat-sheet.
 Copy the icons that you want and paste them into your setup.

 ## Color Scheme Samples